CredaCash™ Crosschain Exchange Overview

 When a consensus mutual match occurs, the sell request is closed, and the buy request is updated by subtracting the match amount from the open amount.
 The entire matching process is then repeated until all consensus mutual matches are found.

-The result of this matching process is exactly what would happen if users did the matching themselves.
+This matching process takes place in the node software that each individual user runs, and duplicates what would happen if the users did the matching themselves.
 The buyer and seller offering each other the best rate would of course trade with each other, thereby taking themselves out of the trading pool.
 The remaining buyer and seller that offer each other the best rate would also trade with each other, thereby again taking themselves out of the trading pool.
 This process would continue until all matches were found.

 In order to promote a form of competitive bidding, requests can include a hold time.
 In fact, buy and sell requests on the CredaCash testnet both automatically have a hold time of 60 seconds.